narcissus123/CMD-executor-calculator/README.md

 About the project:
 Implemented a graphical command executor resembling a calculator.
 Constructed the back-end using C++ object-oriented programming, utilizing STL packages and the Boost library.
 Leveraged the Qt framework to deliver an intuitive user interface.
+Using this application, users can execute commands, review the history of previously executed commands along with their outcomes, and delete them.